 Where: Unit 5, 1/F, Ko Fu House, 58-72 Fuk Man Road, Sai Kung, New Territories, Hong Kong

 Stand-up paddle boarding is as fun as it sounds and there’s no better place to try it than Sai Kung – offering a ton of reachable beautiful beaches.
 Book a session with Blue Sky Sports Club and explore the beauty of Hong Kong standing on water.

 Where: G/F, No.60 Sun On Tsuen, Sai Kung, New Territories, Hong Kong

 If wakeboarding had a sibling, it would be kiteboarding.
 While the two have similarities, kiteboarding depends much more on the right wind conditions.
 So if you find yourself with no plans on a day with a perfect breeze, we recommend trying out kiteboarding with the Kiteboarding Association of Hong Kong.

 Where: Location is subject to change depending on the Kiteboarding Association.

 How much: Get in touch for the latest prices.
-A 3-day beginner package starts at $4500.
-The professional advice is worth it!
+A 3-day beginner package typically starts from around $4500 – the professional advice is worth it!